Show All Answers

 The Indiana Department of Natural Resources issues these, along with licenses for other off-road vehicles.
 Contact them at 317-573-4959.

 Contact the Department of Engineering at 317-595-3412.
-For 5G Cell Tower information, please contact Gerrod Franklin, Assistant Director of Community Engagement by email.
+For 5G Cell Tower information, please contact Mackenzie Poole, Community Engagement Coordinator, by email.

 If you are planting a tree in the right-of-way (between the sidewalk and the street), a permit is required.
 Find requirements and apply here.
 Questions?
 See the Urban Forestry and Planting Guide.